 In my opinion, it’s because we get stuck.
 Our “emotional clock” stops moving.
 We idle in the misery and undesirable circumstances.
 We forget to grab our tools, face the problem at hand and find a solution (rather quickly) so it becomes a challenge or task, rather than a burden.

-I find that in the process, there are 3 main obstacles that one must overcoming to release their fear and lead with courage.
+I find that in the process, there are 3 main obstacles that one must overcoming to release their fear to lead with COURAGE.

 The first is releasing self-defeating behaviors.
 As we get older, our personality and behaviors are molded from our experiences.
 They can help bring us out of our shell and be more extroverted (i.e. team sports).
 Or they can make us go inward, become more introverted and dim our inner light (i.e. bullying).
-Don’t let learned or manifested behaviors define you.
-Stop reacting in survival mode and start responding with behaviors that serve you, make you whole, nourish your spirit and encourage your dreams.
+Don’t let learned, conditioned, or manifested behaviors define you.
+Work on reacting less in survival mode and start responding more with behaviors that serve you.
+You want to feel whole to nourish your spirit and encourage your dreams.

 Two is learning who you really are.
 After trying to be something to everyone else, we lose our self-identity.
 Instead, we create and act from a façade, or false identity.
-Stop resisting your true inner nature, stop pleasing everyone else, and start living for you.
+We have taken on a new identity that allows us to survive rather than thrive.
+Stop resisting your true inner nature.
+Stop pleasing everyone else.
+Start living for you and being you.
 What makes you happy?
 What do you love?
 Who are you as a person, not a title?
+Use this knowing about yourself to create movement in your life…youvement.

 This mentorship coupled with aromatherapy, has really made a difference in my overall mind-body health.
 Here are some of my favorite “get unstuck”, move forward” and “conquer the world” scents: